 Wait for the router to reboot then using PC2 or PC3 open a web browser and connect to http://192.168.1.1.
 Login with the username admin and password admin.
 You should see a screen like the one below

 Click on the “Advanced” menu item, then "Routing" item.
-On the following screen you should see the screen shown below.
+On the following spingcreen you should see the screen shown below.
 Change the “mode” to “router” and uncheck “DHCP Routes”

 When this is done scroll to the bottom-right of the page and click “Save”.
 You should see the following message